CEC Houston is pleased to welcome American YouthWorks as one of CEC’s newest member organizations.

+Next, Monday, January 21, marks both the national observance of the birthday of the Rev. Dr. Martin Luther King, Jr. and the associated Day of Service.
 Local environmental groups in the Houston region offer a vast array of opportunities to volunteer and to serve our community.
-One of my favorite calls are inquiries about volunteer opportunities: with a community of almost 150 member organizations, we can suggest great volunteer opportunities for everyone.
-Here are some of my favorite resources for finding local environmental volunteering opportunities:
+Interested in volunteering?
+Here are some of our favorite resources for finding local environmental volunteering opportunities:

-VolunteerHouston.org–opportunities with CEC and several of its member organizations, including Buffalo Bayou Partnership, Willow Waterhole Greenspace Conservancy, Mercer Botanic Garden, TWRC Wildlife Center, Memorial Park Conservancy, Nature Discovery Center, Recipe for Success, Armand Bayou Nature Center, BikeHouston Galveston Bay Foundation, Hermann Park Conservancy, and the Houston Chapter of the Native Prairies Association of Texas.
+VolunteerHouston.org–opportunities with CEC and several of its member organizations, including Buffalo Bayou Partnership, Willow Waterhole Greenspace Conservancy, Mercer Botanic Garden, TWRC Wildlife Center, Memorial Park Conservancy, Nature Discovery Center, Recipe for Success, Armand Bayou Nature Center, BikeHouston, Galveston Bay Foundation, Hermann Park Conservancy, and the Houston Chapter of the Native Prairies Association of Texas.

-- VolunteerMatch.org–Many organizations, including most of the above, also post opportunities on this national site, where you can search for both local and virtual opportunities.
+VolunteerMatch.org–Many organizations, including most of the above, also post opportunities on this national site, where you can search for both local and virtual opportunities.